Franktra/Feedback_Forms/README.md

 Please note that you need to have a working SMTP server and valid credentials to send emails using this code.

+# Please note: This script assumes that tutorials dictionary is in the same Python file.
+Also, you'll need to ensure that the first time you run save_feedback_data, it includes a header row.
+You could check if the file is empty, and if it is, write data.keys() as the first row.